AcademySoftwareFoundation/MaterialX/documents/DeveloperGuide/MainPage.md

 ### Installing MaterialX

 Building the `install` target of your project will install the MaterialX C++ and Python libraries to the folder specified by the `CMAKE_INSTALL_PREFIX` setting, and will install MaterialX Python as a third-party library in your Python environment.
 Installation of MaterialX Python as a third-party library can be disabled by setting `MATERIALX_INSTALL_PYTHON` to `OFF`.

+### Building Javascript Bindings

+MaterialX Javascript bindings are built using [Emscripten](https://emscripten.org/).
+To build the MaterialX Javascript bindings, follow the instructions in the [MaterialX Javascript](https://github.com/AcademySoftwareFoundation/MaterialX/tree/main/javascript) documentation.

+As part of the build process, a sample `three.js` based viewer is created and deployed as a [github page](https://academysoftwarefoundation.github.io/MaterialX/).

 ### MaterialX Versioning